rdpep/Jiu-Jitsu-Coach/README.md

 - Deep drill selection using nested decision structure
 - Randomized drill output for variety
 - Text-to-speech announcements for hands-free training
+- BLITZ mode to drill a larger array of moves with shorter time intervals and simpler move descriptions

 ---